daopctn/WeatherStationMonitor/docs/INSTALL.md

 ### Required Dependencies

 The .deb package will automatically install most dependencies, but you need:
-- MySQL Server 8.0 or higher
+- MySQL Server 8.0 or higher (for data persistence)
-- Qt 5.15 or higher
+- Qt 5.15 or higher with Qt Charts (for visualization)
-- Python 3.10 or higher
+- Python 3.10 or higher with NumPy and Pandas (for advanced analytics)

 ---